 The DMCCA has significantly reshaped the consumer protection regime that applies to businesses operating in the UK.
 A central focus of the act is heightened scrutiny on how pricing, discounts and promotions are communicated to customers.
 Many businesses are still struggling with how to implement the technical requirements of the act and need legal guidance.

-We’ll also be discussing how the CMA is likely to approach compliance and use its enhanced enforcement and sanctioning powers to deter non-compliance.
+You’ll then hear a discussion on how the CMA is likely to approach compliance and use its enhanced enforcement and sanctioning powers to deter non-compliance.
+For example, will there by an open-door policy to discuss concerns?
+And will there be informal engagement before formal enforcement?

 Learning objectives